Today, I want to talk about making a difference.

 - Lacinato Kale as a wrap

-- In a food processor, combine all falafel ingredients (chickpeas, greens, parsley, cilantro, lemon juice, lemon zest, garlic, chickpea flour, oil, and spices), and pulse until a textured meal is formed.
-Be careful of overprocessing - the mixture should still have small clumps of chickpeas in it!
+Add in all other ingredients to the food processor, and pulse until a textured meal is formed.
+Be careful not to overprocess - the mixture should still have small clumps of chickpeas in it!

-- Bake in the oven for 20 minutes, flipping halfway.
+Bake in the oven for 20-30 minutes, carefully flipping halfway.

 Quote of the Day: